· Aditya Raj · .md

 Machine-learning tasks are repetitive in nature.
+ML model lifecycle management plays a big role in that.
 While working on a machine-learning project, we often need to change datasets, algorithms, and other hyperparameters to achieve maximum accuracy.
 In this process, we need to keep a record of all the algorithms, trained models, and their metrics.
 Tracking all the changes in the project over a period of time can be cumbersome.
 This is where MLflow comes in handy.
-This article discusses how to manage the entire life cycle of a machine-learning project using MLflow.
+This article discusses machine learning lifecycle management for the entire lifecycle of a machine-learning project using MLflow.

 In a machine-learning project, we perform a subset of the following tasks.